noraeisner/LATTE/README.md

 --------

-### NOTE: the LATTE code is currently being improved to make it run faster, have less dependencies on other modules, and include some additional diagnostics.
-To use this code instead, go to the LATTE-dev branch.
-I note that this code has not been fully tested.
-The current (main branch) LATTE code can only be used for the nominal TESS mission (sectors 1 -26), whereas the new version can be used for all TESS sectors.
-The new code will be merged soon once the code has been fully tested.
-The pip install version is the 'new' version that runs on all of the sectors.
+### NOTE: The code was recently updated and now works for the primary as well as the extended TESS mission (i.e. beyond sector 26).
+This new version differs from the old version in how it downloads data, so please re-run with '--new-data' in order to download all the new relevant text files (these files are smaller than the previous ones and will increase the speed of the code).
+The previous files starting with 'tesscurl' are no longer needed and can be deleted.
+The pip install version of this code has also been updated.

 *The aim of this code is to provide a series of diagnostic tests which are used in order to determine the nature of events found in *TESS* lightcurves.*